rule

 Text 13

-The ocean silent of fear because of His angry glance - of which all the crocodiles and sharks were agitated - carried, assuming a personal form, on its head all that was needed to worship Him and said, reaching the lotus feet, the following:
+The [god of the] ocean, silent with fear because of His angry glance - from which all the crocodiles and sharks were agitated -, carried, in assuming a personal form, on his head all that was needed to worship Him and said, upon reaching the lotus feet, the following:

-The ocean silent of fear for His angry glance - of which all the crocodiles and sharks were agitated - carried, taking a personal form, on its head all that was needed to worship Him and said, reaching the lotus feet, the following: (Vedabase)
+The ocean silent of fear because of His angry glance - of which all the crocodiles and sharks were agitated - carried, assuming a personal form, on its head all that was needed to worship Him and said, reaching the lotus feet, the following: (Vedabase)

 Text 14